-Question: I want to drop two of my kids off of my policy and add on a new one.
-The two don’t live with me anymore or drive my insured cars on a regular basis.
+Question: I want to drop two of my kids off my policy and add a new one.
+The two no longer live with me or drive my insured cars regularly.
 Will my insurance company let me drop the kids off my policy but let me give them permission to drive my cars if they come to visit?

-Answer: If two of your children are grown and have moved out of your home, then you should be able to remove them from your car insurance policy.
-Insurance companies normally require that you list on your policy only drivers who live in your household — or drive your insured vehicles on a frequent basis.
+Answer: If two of your children are grown and have moved out of your home, you should be able to remove them from your car insurance policy.
+Insurance companies typically require that you list on your policy only drivers who live in your household — or drive your insured vehicles frequently.

-Once your children become adults and no longer live with you, then you shouldn’t be required to insure them on your auto policy.
-If they come home to visit and use your car from time to time, then they would typically be looked at as just another permissive user of your vehicle.
+Once your children become adults and no longer live with you, you shouldn’t be required to insure them on your auto policy.
+If they come home to visit and use your car occasionally, they would typically be looked at as just another permissive user of your vehicle.
 With most policies, this means they would be covered without being specifically listed on your policy.

 Depending upon your insurance company’s rules, it may require proof that the child has moved out.
-If you request that two of your children be dropped from your auto insurance policy, it’s likely that your insurer will ask you to provide proof of each child’s new permanent address and/or information (or even a copy of) each child’s own car insurance policy.
+If you request that two of your children be dropped from your auto insurance policy, your insurer will likely ask you to provide proof of each child’s new permanent address and/or information (or even a copy of) each child’s car insurance policy.